fusionlanguage/fut/doc/reference.md

 #### Constructor

-Fields can be usually initialized by specifying initial values.
+Fields can usually be initialized by specifying initial values.
-In case initialization must be performed by code, define a constructor using the class name followed by an empty pair of parentheses:
+If initialization must be performed by code, define a constructor using the class name followed by an empty pair of parentheses:

 ```csharp